 The minute it reaches a set mark, it tries to maintain our body weight at that mark.

-The entire problem starts when this set mark increases which happen during winters.
+The entire problem starts when this set mark increases which happens during winters.
 Winters are also when vitamin D, the sunshine vitamin, is not available.

 In their absence, this process gets disrupted leading to fat deposition.
 Hence it is important to have a diet that is replete with these nutrients.